Posted on

 Instructions before the form

-In this example, there is instruction before the form that reads Required fields are marked with an *.
+In this example, there are instructions before the form that read Required fields are marked with an *.
 Now, everyone is clear what the * symbol means in the form.

 Now, in this form, it would be a lot clearer if there were instructions before the questions start.
 This is a quiz to find what Hogwarts House you belong to.
 There is no submit button and it’s not clear if every question is required or not.
 If you’re unfamiliar with this format, it might be unclear how to submit your results if you missed a question or didn’t want to answer a question.